HannaViartsinskaya/Java_Swagger_API_With_Docker/README.md

 **Objective:** Verify that dashboard shows correct percentages for added expenses for the selected period of time.

-**Findings:** ⚠️ Question: Currently we show percentages per expense (so we calculate as (thisExpense/allExpensesAmount)/100), I would double check it with Product team, because another option might be to show (100*thisExpense/wholeIncomeInThisPeriod).
+**Findings:** ⚠️ Question/Bug possible: Currently we show percentages per expense (so we calculate as (thisExpense/allExpensesAmount)/100), I would double check it with Product team, because another option might be to show (100*thisExpense/wholeIncomeInThisPeriod).
 Based on my experience I would like to have better ration between incomes & expenses on this chart

 **Priority:** High — essential app flow.